 - user: any user of the software (developer, end-user, etc)

 - sponsor: anyone who backs new features and changes to the software

 - contributor: developer who contributes code and then hires (and collaborates with) a moderator to make it part of the project

 - moderator: developer with commit access to the official code repository and who personally works on the design and development and maintenance of the software (intentionally very small group)

 No changes go into the official code repository without detailed personal review by one of the moderators.
 It is common for users of software to want certain things to be different, or new things to be added.
-Under this model the normal way to get this done is to pay a moderator to either implement the desired changes, or review a patch from the contributor, make revisions as needed and possibly commit the changes.
+Under this model the normal way to get this done is to pay a moderator to either implement the desired changes, or review a patch from the contributor, make revisions as needed, and then commit the changes.